 - A statement mentioning that the Bank’s BOD and management are responsible for executing the pronouncements issued by the SSB.

-- An opinion on the overall Shari’a compliance of Al Hilal Islamic Banking Services.
+- An opinion on the overall Shari’a compliance of Ahli Islamic Banking Services.

 - The SSB is empowered as and when necessary to delegate some of its duties to Head Shari’a Audit and Compliance.